safenetwork/tutorials.safedev.org/email-app/initialization.md

 ### Create a root structured data

 Your root structured data is encrypted using symmetric encryption.
 This means that no one else can read its content.
 Only you can decrypt it.
-Also, since we don't need versioning (we only want to show the latest data), we create an [unversioned structured data](https://github.com/maidsafe/rfcs/blob/master/text/0042-launcher-api-v0.6/api/structured_data.md#create) (type 500).
+Also, since we don't need versioning (we only want to show the latest data), we create an [unversioned structured data](https://github.com/maidsafe/rfcs/blob/master/text/0042-launcher-api-v0.6/api/structured_data.md#create) (type tag 500).

 #### [Create structured data](https://api.safedev.org/low-level-api/structured-data/create-structured-data.html)